datacarpentry/cloud-genomics/_episodes/04-data-roundtripping.md

 ## Uploading Data to your Virtual Machine

-If your using a PC, we recommend you use the *PSCP* program.
+If you're using a PC, we recommend you use the *PSCP* program.
 This program is from the same suite of tools as the putty program we have been using to connect.

 1. If you haven't done so, download pscp from [http://the.earth.li/~sgtatham/putty/latest/x86/pscp.exe](http://the.earth.li/~sgtatham/putty/latest/x86/pscp.exe)